 The Potential Advantages Of A Transfer

 - The impact of Brexit.
-A further cut in interest rates and quantative easing have had a further impact on Gilt yields and increased transfer values.
-The level of that increase in transfer value is at the discretion of the pension scheme trustees but in general transfer values are at an all time high.
+A further cut in interest rates and quantitative easing have had a further impact on Gilt yields and increased transfer values.
+The level of that increase in transfer value is at the discretion of the pension scheme trustees but in general transfer, values are at an all-time high.
 The relevance of a high transfer value is discussed in more detail below.

 The Importance Of The Transfer Value

 In basic terms the higher the transfer value the lower the rate of investment returns required to match the benefits offered by the defined benefit scheme and hence the lower the risk.
 The target should be to leave the capital sum largely intact while living off the investment returns.
 The capital sum may then be passed on to beneficiaries on the death of the pension holder and their spouse.

 Transfer From Final Salary Pension – Some Examples